OokTech/TW5-BobEXE/README.md

 # Building the executables using Docker

 There are two Dockerfiles in the repo, one is to build a container that runs Bob using an Alpine base so it is only about 70mb.
 This is probably the easiest way to deploy bob if you are in an environment with Docker.
-The other makes a image that builds the executables for the different supported operating systems, when you run the image in a container it copies the resulting executables into the `dist` volume.
+The other makes a image that builds the executables for the different supported operating systems.
+See below for details.

 ## Running Bob Using Docker